On the generalized Kesten--McKay distributions: Introduction

-It should be underlined that for $n=0,1,2$ distributions of this kind appear not only in the context of random matrices, random graphs which is typical application of Kesten--Mckay distributions (see e.g.\cite{Oren09}, \cite {0ren10}, \cite{sodin 2007}) but also in the context of the so-called free probability a part of non-commutative probability theory recently rapidly developing.
+It should be underlined that for $n=0,1,2$ distributions of this kind appear not only in the context of random matrices, random graphs which is a typical application of the Kesten--McKay distributions (see e.g.\cite{Oren09}, \cite {Oren10}, \cite{sodin 2007}), but also in the context of the so-called free probability a part of the non-commutative probability theory recently rapidly developing.
 One of the first papers where semicircle and related distribution appeared in the non-commutative probability context is \cite{Bo} .

-For $n\allowbreak <5$ distribution $f_{KMKn}$ can be identified as the special case of the Askey--Wilson chain of distribution that make $5$ families of polynomials of the so-called Askey--Wilson scheme of polynomials, orthogonal.
-For the reference see e.g. \cite{Szab14} For $n\geq 5$ the distributions $f_{KMKn}$ were not yet described in detail.
+For $n\allowbreak <5$ distribution $f_{KMKn}$ can be identified as the special case of the Askey--Wilson chain of distributions that make orthogonal $5$ families of polynomials of the so-called Askey--Wilson scheme.
+For the reference see e.g. \cite{Szab14}.
+For $n\geq 5$ the distributions $f_{KMKn}$ were not yet described in detail.

 It has to be noted that in $2009$ there appeared paper \cite{DGIX09}.
-Although the aim of it was to analyze two dimensional measures on the plane of the form
+Although the aim of it was to analyze two-dimensional measures on the plane of the form:

-where $g$ was a polynomial in $x$ and $y$ it also contains some results concerning $1-$ dimensional case.
-The considered there $1-$ dimensional distribution is very much alike the distribution we consider in this paper.
-The authors of the paper call it Bernstein-Szeg\"{o} distribution.
+where $g$ was a polynomial in $x$ and $y$, it also contains some results concerning one-dimensional case.
+The one-dimensional distribution considered there, is very much alike the distribution we consider in this paper.
+The authors of the paper call it Bernstein-Szeg\"{o} distribution (for comparison see \cite{Szego39}).
 The method they use to analyze these distributions allow them to consider only the case of even degree $n$ of polynomial $g$.
 The results of the paper are general and hence rather imprecise.
 They were obtained by quite complicated integration on the complex plane.

-Our results are precise since we assume the precise form of the polynomial in the denominator.
-Namely we assume the knowledge of the roots of this polynomial.
-Besides as mentioned above the order of this polynomial can be also odd.
-Moreover due to our assumptions we are able to give precise form of the polynomials orthogonal with respect to this measure.
+Our results are precise, since we assume the exact form of the polynomial in the denominator.
+Namely, we assume the knowledge of the roots of this polynomial.
+Besides, as mentioned above, the order of this polynomial can be also odd.
+Moreover, due to our assumptions we are able to give precise form of the polynomials orthogonal with respect to this measure.

-Out methods are simple and heavily exploit the properties of Chebyshev polynomials of the second kind allowing to obtain on the way some interesting identities like e.g. the ones given in Remark \ref{gen} or Corollary \ref{identi}.
+Our methods are simple and heavily exploit the properties of the Chebyshev polynomials of the second kind.
+By using them, we are able to obtain some interesting identities concerning Chebyshev polynomials of the second kind as well as symmetric rational functions like for example the formulae given in Remark \ref{gen} or Corollary \ref{identi}.